Zheaoli/zheaoli.github.io/source/_posts/benchmark-for-python-web-framework-2024-part1-en.md

 The deployment method is as follows:

 1. All services are deployed on K8S, with POD type as Guaranteed
+2. All image is built base on the Python 3.12
-2. Services are limited to 6 Core CPU
+3. Services are limited to 6 Core CPU
-3. Django and Flask are deployed based on Gevent + Gunicorn, using Greenify to patch the binary
+4. Django and Flask are deployed based on Gevent + Gunicorn, using Greenify to patch the binary
-4. FastAPI and Starlette are deployed based on uvicorn, using uvloop as the event loop
+5. FastAPI and Starlette are deployed based on uvicorn, using uvloop as the event loop

 OK, now let's reveal the test results.